neelmajmudar/Xray-Classifier/README.md

 ## About

 Xray Classifier is a deep learning-powered tool for detecting abnormalities in chest X-ray images.
-Built with Convolutional Neural Networks (CNNs) and trained on labeled medical datasets, this model helps automate the identification of thoracic pathologies such as pneumonia, fibrosis, or pleural effusion.
+Built with Convolutional Neural Networks (CNNs) and trained on labeled medical datasets, this model helps automate the identification of pathologies such as pneumonia, COVID-19, or None.

 It aims to support radiologists and healthcare professionals by providing rapid image classification that can assist in triaging or flagging critical cases.